Guidance for site managers

 Do not touch or pick up any dead or sick birds that you find.

-This reporting system feeds into the GB Avian Influenza Wild Bird Surveillance (AIWBS) run by Animal and Plant Health Authority (APHA).
-The AIWBS monitors the spread of AI in wild bird populations in different part of Great Britain to inform the disease risk assessment for poultry flocks.
-APHA will arrange for dead birds to be collected within 4 days if they are needed for testing.
-Not all birds will be collected.
-For example, they will not be collected if dead birds in the same area have been collected recently for testing, or if the dead birds are in locations which are difficult to access.
+This reporting system is run by the Animal and Plant Health Authority (APHA).
+The scheme monitors the spread of AI in wild bird populations in Great Britain to inform the disease HPAI risk assessment and to provide information on the general spread and nature of the virus.
+APHA will arrange for dead birds to be collected within 4 days, if they are needed for testing.

 Disposal of carcasses